 All financial transactions are recorded on a ledger.
 It’s a massive database of movement, details, and records.
 It’s how your bank knows how much money you have in your account.
 But whereas banks use a centralized ledger, Bitcoin and other cryptocurrencies use a distributed ledger.
 A distributed ledger is more secure than a centralized ledger.
 In the case of a centralized ledger, one company has complete control over it—no outsiders can see or edit its contents.

 But what if someone hacks the ledger?
+Is it possible to hack the blockchain?
 Can we verify transactions?
 How can we be sure that banks are operating their ledgers honestly?
 When banks are audited, can we trust those third-party auditors?

 In contrast, a distributed ledger (i.e. a blockchain) is decentralized.
 Not one person controls it, making it much more tamper-proof.
 The ledger is duplicated many times across several computers (or nodes) in a network, all of which are kept in sync.
 In the case of Bitcoin, there are more than 10,000 nodes, each tracking the ledger of Bitcoin transactions.